-In the past years, the Institute for Advanced Studies (IEAv) has been developing the concept of a nuclear microreactor, known as the Advanced Fast Reactors Technology project (TERRA), that could work as a source of electrical and thermal energy and would be useful not only in outer space, but also in very remote areas, such as in deep sea.
+In the past years, the Institute for Advanced Studies (IEAv) has been developing the concept of a nuclear microreactor, known as the Advanced Fast Reactors Technology project (TERRA), that would work as a source of electrical and thermal energy and could be used in outer space and other remote areas, such as in deep sea.
 The core is designed to provide 1,200 kW{th} of power over a period of 8 years.
+[2]